-Or it could be emotional support through encouragement, feedback and constructive criticism.
+Or it could be emotional support through encouragement, feedback, and constructive criticism.
 It could also be affiliation, where you have mutual companions or buddies sharing the same goal or burden with you.

 This is generally what you see on the surface when you look at other people.
 You see the external acknowledgement, respect, and recognition they’re getting.

 The Innermost Layer: Core

 How to Sustain Your Purpose

-Next up is gaining Forward Movement.
+Next up is gaining forward movement.
 In short, this means to just keep moving.
 Like a snowball, motivation from having progress creates momentum.
 So to keep this up, you have to keep moving.

 This is why video games are so addictive!
 They’re full of progress indicators everywhere.
 Even though the progress is completely virtual, they’re still able to trigger the motivation centers in your brain.

-Find Out What Drives You Today
+Find out What Drives You Today

-So why not take some time today and do a quick reflection of where you’re at now?
+Why not take some time today and do a quick reflection of where you’re at now?
 Take one aspect of your life that you’d like to progress further in.

-Then, think about your Motivation Core: Your Purpose.
+Then, think about your Motivation Core: your Purpose.
 Write down what it is within your job that gives you meaning, and what are some things that will help push you forward in life.

 Once you have those points, it’s time to do a comparison.
-Does your current job help you make progress towards that Purpose that you’ve written?
+Does your current job help you make progress towards that purpose that you’ve written?

 You may have tried many solutions to help you stay motivated and found that none of them really have any impact.
 That’s because they bring about incremental changes only, and permanent change requires a holistic approach.
 It requires more than just focusing on one area of your life or changing one part of your routine or actions.

-You want to make a fundamental change; but it feels like big, unknown territory that you can’t afford to venture into at this point in your life.
+You want to make a fundamental change, but it feels like big, unknown territory that you can’t afford to venture into at this point in your life.